-RTB Bor Set to Ride Out Copper Slump, Keeps Output, Upgrade Plan28.
-September 2011. / Uncategorized
+RTB Bor Set to Ride Out Copper Slump, Keeps Output, Upgrade Plan, Uncategorized

 RTB Bor, Serbia’s state-owned copper producer, sees copper prices rebounding in the fourth quarter on a “fundamental” need for the metal in developing economies, Chief Executive officer Blagoje Spaskovski said.